jeremyckahn/shifty/index.md

   * **Extensibility**: Shifty's {@link shifty.Tweenable} object works well as the base in a prototype chain.
   * **Small download size**: The standard distribution is less than 5Kb when minified and gzipped.

 Shifty is a low-level animation solution.
 This means that it does not perform any rendering, but it can be integrated into whatever rendering mechanism is most appropriate for your project.
-Shifty is meant to be a simpler alternative to richer tools like the excellent [GreenSock animation platform](https://greensock.com/) while offering [comparable (and in many cases better) performance](https://codepen.io/jeremyckahn/pen/prMYXj).
+Shifty is meant to be a simpler alternative to richer tools like the excellent [GreenSock animation platform](https://greensock.com/) while offering [comparable (and in some cases better) performance](https://codepen.io/jeremyckahn/pen/prMYXj).
 This can be critical for some projects, particularly on mobile devices — [just ask Yelp](http://engineeringblog.yelp.com/2015/01/animating-the-mobile-web.html)!

+If you feel that your project requires richer animation APIs and a robust plugin ecosystem, Greensock is an excellent choice.
+If you prefer less overhead and a more permissive license (MIT), Shifty might be the animation engine for you!

 Shifty is the heart of [Rekapi](http://rekapi.com/), a higher-level library for making keyframe animations.
 Shifty is also a low-level part of [Stylie](http://jeremyckahn.github.io/stylie/) and [Mantra](http://jeremyckahn.github.io/mantra/), a suite of graphical animation tools.